-Our Baltimore Disability Lawyer Assists with Social Security Eligibility and Applications
+Our Baltimore or Washington DC Disability Lawyer Assists with Social Security Eligibility and Applications

 You may be eligible for different benefits depending on your situation.
 Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI) both provide benefits to people with disabilities but have different requirements: